Ceterai/Ceterai.github.io/MyEnternia/Wiki/LifeSupportSystem/README.md

 # Life Support System

 Constantly heals you by 1% each second.
+Alta:

 <details markdown="1"><summary>Applied by following items: (Expand 13 items)</summary>